9 Important Sex Ed Facts Women In Their 20’s Should Know

 6. STI vs STD

 A lot of people mistake reproductive anatomy all the time.
-Though the information may seem like a lot, it’s imperative that you know the difference between them.
+Though the information may seem like a lot, you must know the difference between them.
 Women do not urinate from their vagina.
-Urine comes out of the urethra which is located just above the entrance of the vagina and below the clitoris.
+Urine comes out of the urethra, which is located just above the entrance of the vagina and below the clitoris.

 8. All Labia are unique